conrog/ead-lab-2/README.md

 ## Instructions

+When running the command below ensure that you are in the root of the project directory.

 To start the server run the following command:

 `node server.js`

-When running the above command ensure that you are in the root of the project directory.
+The server listens for connections on port 8080.

+You can view the website in the browser at the following address `http://localhost:8080/index.html` once the server is running.

 ## Parts Complete